 - 1. Click Inlet.
-See Web Interface Operations for RCM (on page 677). - 2.
+See Web Interface Operations for RCM (on page 712). - 2.
 Locate the Residual Current Monitor section on the Inlet page. - RCM State: There are five states normal, warning, critical, self-test active and failure.
-For more information, see RCM State Sensor (on page 674). - Residual Operating Current: The magnitude of residual current detected.
+For more information, see RCM State Sensor (on page 709). - Residual Operating Current: For Type A, it is the sum of residual AC current.
+For Type B, it is the sum of residual AC and DC current.